MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 This article covers the targeted optimization of workloads using flows.
 Different components of a workload have varying requirements and levels of importance.
 By breaking a workload into flows, you can prioritize different parts of a workload and better align workload investments with the importance of each flow.

-This workload optimization process is iterative and involves three key steps: (1) define the flow structure within your workload, (2) define technical requirements, and (3) design the flow to meet the technical requirements (*see figure 1*).
+This workload optimization process is iterative and involves three key steps: (1) define the flow structure within your workload, (2) define technical requirements, and (3) design the flow to meet the requirements (*see figure 1*).

 :::image type="content" source="./_images/flow-design-process.svg" alt-text="Diagram that shows a 3 step process with 5 actions.
 The first step is define the flow.
 To define the flow, you need to understand prerequisites and document the flow.
 The second step is to define the flow requirements.
 To define flow requirements, you need to establish technical targets.
-The third step is to build the flow.
-To build the flow, you need to follow flow design best practices and build and test the flow.
+The third step is to design the flow.
+To design the flow, you need to follow flow design best practices and develop and test the flow.
 There's an arrow from the build and test action back to the first action (understand prerequisites) that indicates iterations of this process." lightbox="./_images/flow-design-process.svg" border="false"::: *Figure 1: The process to optimize workloads using flows.*

 ## Define the flow